openbcl/beskid-frontend/README.md

 > [!CAUTION]
 > *At the moment this web application and corresponding api are only intended for test purposes.
 Results of calculated tasks will only provide random data!*
-> *This site will be available for productive use as soon as the <a href="https://www.beskid-projekt.de/en/projekt/modellierung">modeling project phase has been successfully completed.*
+> *This site will be available for productive use as soon as the <a href="https://www.beskid-projekt.de/en/projekt/modellierung">modeling project phase</a> has been successfully completed.*

 <img src="https://www.beskid-projekt.de/@@project-logo/Logo_text_500px.png" width="35%" alt="BESKID Logo"/><br>